DataCloud-project/SIM-PIPE/README.md

 [SIM-PIPE Backend Sandbox] (https://github.com/DataCloud-project/SIM-PIPE-Sandbox) should be set up before starting the simulation.
 Ensure that the docker daemon in Sandbox is listening to port 2375.

-Set the following envrionment variables with details about the simulation.
+Place the following envrionment variables with details about the simulation in .env file.

-    $ SET SIM_ID=sim_id             # simulation ID of the simulation you wish to start
-    $ SET RUN_ID=run_id             # run ID corresponding to the current execution of simulation
-    $ SET STEP_NUMBER=step_number   # number of pipeline step you wish to run
-    $ SET IMAGE=image               # container image of the pipeline step
-    $ SET INPUT_PATH=path/to/input  # path to the input file of pipeline step
+    SIM_ID=sim_id             # simulation ID of the simulation you wish to start RUN_ID=run_id             # run ID corresponding to the current execution of simulation STEP_NUMBER=step_number   # number of pipeline step you wish to run IMAGE=image               # container image of the pipeline step INPUT_PATH=path/to/input  # path to the input file of pipeline step

 Go to src folder and run controller.js